m1k1o/neko/docs/getting-started/configuration.md

       --video_codec string          video codec to be used (default "vp8") --vp8                         DEPRECATED: use video_codec
       --vp9                         DEPRECATED: use video_codec
+      --adaptive_framerate          use the framerate given from the source display (default false)

 Global Flags:
       --config string   configuration file path